unibo-spe/spe-slides/content/02-kotlin/_index.md

 ```
 where T and R are the same as in `getValue`, and P is a supertype of R

-**Note**: that this is a form of structural typing, exceptional with the Kotlin type system (typically nominal)
+**Note** that this is a form of structural typing, an exception in the Kotlin type system (typically nominal)

 ```kotlin
 object OwnName {